davisssamuel/bincrypt/README.md

 ## Decryption

-Again, binary files save me a lot of trouble when decrypting because of the way they store integers.

-To decrypt files, I can make my buffer an integer which is a 32-bit binary number, so the program will read every 32 bits into the buffer from the binary file:
+Again, using binary files saved me a lot of trouble when decrypting.
+To decrypt files, I made my buffer an integer which is a 32-bit binary number, so the program will read every 32 bits into the buffer from the binary file:

 ```c
 int buf;